andriiholubenko/TestTask/README.md

 ## Security rules
 ```
-A security rule was created for port 9100 to allow third-party monitoring services.
+A security rule was created for ports 9100, 9090, 3000 to allow third-party monitoring services.
 SSH connection port 22
 ```